driskell/log-courier/README.md

 A genkey utility can also be found in 'bin' when ZMQ support is built.
 This utility will generate CurveZMQ key pair configurations for you.

-### LogStash 1.4.x Integration
+### Logstash 1.4.x Integration

-To enable communication with LogStash the ruby gem needs to be installed into the LogStash installation, and then the input and output plugins.
+To enable communication with Logstash the ruby gem needs to be installed into the Logstash installation, and then the input and output plugins.

-The following instructions assume you are using the tar.gz or packaged LogStash installations and that LogStash is installed to /opt/logstash.
+The following instructions assume you are using the tar.gz or packaged Logstash installations and that Logstash is installed to /opt/logstash.
 You should change this path if yours is different.

 First build the gem.
 This will generate a file called log-courier-X.X.gem.